dikortis/LetsTalkETC/Episodes/Episode_10.md

-core principle goes beyond immutability is this desire for lack of centralized control no one likes saying that somebody is in charge of the Syrian classic myself included I think it's extremely bad from the very beginning I said I don't want to be the guy who runs
+core principle goes beyond immutability is this desire for lack of centralized control no one likes saying that somebody is in charge of the ethereum classic myself included I think it's extremely bad from the very beginning I said I don't want to be the guy who runs